CCExtractor/website/content/public/gsoc/2024/nix_regolith.md

 From what we've been told, this is doable but hard.

+There is currently an open [issue](https://github.com/regolith-linux/regolith-desktop/issues/604) which discusses this in detail.
+It might be a good idea to read through the issue before contributing.

 ### Your Job

 Deliver nix derivations get a regolith experience on nix.